Food & Drink

 The Dessert Folkes – the best pudding in folkestone

 Emma Bell has opened her latest business on Folkestone’s Harbour Arm.
 She’s part of the Big Greek Bus family and as well as working there, she’s been running Coffee Folkes for a number of years too.
 Loving coffee, and really loving cake, she’s now opened The Dessert Folkes in Platform 4 of the Harbour Arm.
 What is not to love about DIY Cheesecake, the awesome freshly-made Bubble Waffles and every cake on show made on site.
+Open every day throughout the year, it’s a cosy place for tea and cake when it’s a little windy and maybe even wet, on the Arm.
 Emma spoke to Folkelife about her new venture.

 “I’ve been a part of the Harbour Arm since it opened in 2014 with the Big Greek Bus.
 But my real passion, what I really love, is coffee and the sweet things.
 This opportunity came up to be situated in the covered Platform 4 area and I’m really excited about what I’ve got on offer.
 The decor is lively neon pinks and blues; bright candy colours which suit the vibe we’re going for.
 What you can eat with us is home-made cakes, hot and fresh bubble waffles which smell absolutely divine as you walk through the door, and ice cream.
 We’ve got a great thing if you like cheesecake; you can build your own!”